- < Previous

 As the nation continues its economic recovery, millions of Americans still find themselves in a frightening health care crunch.

-Unemployment in the United States has hit record levels in the period 2008-2010, fueled by layoffs as companies tighten their belts.
+Unemployment in the United States has hit record levels in recent years, fueled by layoffs as companies tighten their belts.
 And those laid off have found themselves faced with the challenge of finding a way to replace the insurance coverage they may have enjoyed in an employer-sponsored health plan.

 For many of those newly unemployed, an obvious option will be COBRA, a federal law that allows laid-off workers to continue to purchase the health coverage from their employer-sponsored plans for a defined period – typically 18 to 36 months – after they leave their employers.

 COBRA – the Congressional Omnibus Budget Reconciliation Act of 1985 – will seem an obvious option because employers are mandated to provide information about COBRA to those who have been laid off.
 They explain that COBRA was designed as a safety net, allowing them to extend the coverage they had with their employer while they seek new insurance coverage through such options as a new employer-sponsored plan, a spouse’s employer-sponsored plan, plans from the private market, and state-sponsored plans.

 COBRA generally requires that group health plans sponsored by employers with 20 or more employees in the prior year offer employees and their families the opportunity for a temporary extension of health coverage (called continuation coverage) in certain instances where coverage under the plan would otherwise end.

 But while COBRA’s safety net may seem an obvious choice at first glance, it may not be the right option for everyone.
 In fact, a recent estimate revealed that less than 10 percent of eligible workers were opting to continue their employer-sponsored coverage through COBRA.